createcandle/Webthings-mysensors-adapter/README.md

 Version 1.0.3
 - Attempt to make MQTT work (something I don't use myself, so anyone willing to help is welcome to)

+Version 1.1.1
+- Made it compatible with WebThings 1.0 release